 It’s been a long haul for this museum with its challenging mission: trying to convince Las Vegans that their neon heritage is worth saving.
 Although the iconic “Welcome to Las Vegas, Nevada” sign is still in place at the south end of the Strip, many of the classic neon icons have been destroyed or junked, and replaced by LED and LCD displays that are easier to maintain and update.
 But they are hardly the gorgeous glowing masterpieces of yesteryear.
 We thank the founders of The Neon Museum for their foresight; it was a gamble worth taking.

 [Post by Anne D. Bernstein]

-- Just northeast of the I-15/I-515 interchange.
+- The Neon Museum.
+Just northeast of the I-15/I-515 interchange.
 I-515 exits 75 or 75A.
 Turn north onto Las Vegas Blvd, drive two blocks, turn right onto Wilson Ave. and then left onto Encanto Drive.
-The Boneyard is one block north, on the left.
+The Boneyard is one block north, on right.

 - RA Rates:

 Discussion is closed.